LampofDiogenes/Flutter_Journal/readme.md

 # Requirements:
 __
 1.)
-The App will pull from the same repository as the other 3 applications\n 2.)
-The App will be a mobile application\n
+The App will pull from the same repository as the other 3 applications

+2.)
+The App will be a mobile application

 3.)
-The App will be based on the same designs as the other 3 applications\n
+The App will be based on the same designs as the other 3 applications

 # Aim for Project
 ___